How to Set Up and Use Webhooks

 Usage Case:

-Syncing new invoices with related item custom fields.
+Syncing new invoices with related Custom Fields for Items.

 Steps to Set Up: